jfilipa1/greends-avcd/git-instructions.md

 ```
 $ git clone <repo_url>
 ```
-You may wand just to clone a single folder:
+You may want just to clone a single folder:
 ```
 $ git clone <repo_url> <dir_name>
 ```